ZPID/kobpsy/README.md

 - **textStructure-module:** RDFizes the textual structure, i.e. sections, paragraph, paragraph text and in-text citations.
 Produces the in-text citation count for each reference.
 Outputs a second .rdf-file to the output directory containing this information.
 - **annotation-common-module:** Contains shared classes used by all content-annotation components.
 - **annotation-ncbo-module:** Automatically annotates the textual content of the article with user-defined bioportal ontologies, using the [NCBO annotator web-service](http://data.bioontology.org/documentation#nav_annotator).
 Creates an annotation context, relating the concept to the text location where it occurs.
 Keeps track of the frequency of occurrence of each concept.
 Outputs a third rdf-file containing this information.
-- **annotation-umls-module:** Automatically annotates the textual content of the article with user-defined UMLS ontologies, using the java api of the MetaMap tool.
-It is a prerequisite to running this module that an accessible MetaMap service is running.
+- **annotation-umls-module:** Automatically annotates the textual content of the article with user-defined UMLS ontologies, using the [java api](http://metamap.nlm.nih.gov/JavaApi.shtml) of the [MetaMap](http://metamap.nlm.nih.gov/) tool.
+It is a prerequisite to running this module that an accessible MetaMap server is running (if installed on another machine, the code must be adapted, since the MetaMap server location is not user-configurable yet).
 Produces the same annotations and output like the annotation-ncbo module.

 All rdfization steps are optional.
 But both annotators depend on the text-structure rdfization step.
 The annotators try to ignore text in other languages than English.
 This is achieved by checking whether the section or paragraph containing the text has a language attribute-value that specifies another language than English.
 Once such an attribute-value is encountered, the annotator skips this textual element including all its child-elements.